tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 <http://www.parashift.com/c++-faq/pointers-to-members.html>`_ before
 writing code like this!)
 What you get from this is a variable named simply ``pfi`` that is initialized to the value 0.
-If you want to initialize this pointer to something meaningful, you have to have a function with a matching signature.
+If you want to initialize this pointer to something meaningful, you need to have a function with a matching signature.
 In this case, you could provide a function that looks like::